Cookies managing

 Svetlana

 I was getting ready for work in the early morning of the 24th, when I got a text: no public transportation.
-We are close to Belarus, and we were among the first hits.
+We are close to Belarus, and we were among the first to be hit.

 They did not spare bombs for our block

-We still had some grains, onions, and apples: everything was stored outside of the window, since the fridge wasn’t working at that point.
-I was buying frozen sprats, thaved and fried them in flour.
-It’s passable: especially when you are nervous, you don’t really want to eat.
+We still had some cereal onions, and apples: everything was stored outside the window, since the fridge wasn’t working at that point.
+I would buy some sort of frozen sprats, thawed the little icicles and fried them up coated in flour.
+It’s good enough: especially when you are nervous, you don’t really want to eat.
 There were no eggs at all, and we occasionally baked some bread.
-It worked out: we survived; potatoes are always at hand, you can make 20 dishes from it.
+It worked out: we survived; there were always potatoes at hand, from them alone, you can make 20 dishes.

 Ruins of a building 50 meters from the respondent's house